vitest-dev/vscode/README.md

 See <https://vitest.dev/guide/workspace.html> for monorepo support.

-### How can I use this extension when tests are under a sub directory?

-You can use VS Code command `add folder to workspace` to add the sub directory.
-The extension should work fine.

 ### Why is the extension not activated?

 The extension looks for [Vitest config](https://vitest.dev/config/file.html) or [Vitest workspace config](https://vitest.dev/guide/workspace.html) to establish the connection with Vitest.
 If you have several config files, it's recommended to combine them in a single [Vitest workspace](https://vitest.dev/guide/workspace.html) for a better CPU performance (only have a single Vitest instance instead of several).